IRS Will No Longer Collect Donor Info From The NRA & Other Special Interest Groups

-According to The New York Times, the Trump administration will no longer require nonprofit organizations to disclose the names of large donors to the IRS, affecting groups such as the National Rifle Association and the Koch brothers’ Americans for Prosperity.
+According to the New York Times, the Trump administration will no longer require nonprofit organizations to disclose the names of large donors to the IRS, affecting groups such as the National Rifle Association and the Koch brothers’ Americans for Prosperity.

 Treasury officials reported Tuesday that the change “would protect privacy and reduce compliance costs for nonprofits.”
 The IRS, however, will still be able to request donor information in the event of tax scrutiny.